 Click "Next".

-The final view **Script Actions" will add PowerShell script that can be run during the provisioning process.
+The final view **Script Actions" can optionally add a PowerShell script that can be run during the provisioning process.
 This is useful for installing additional software or features on the cluster.
 Microsoft has release several examples like R, Solr, and Spark.
-Our labs will not require additinal software or features.
+Our labs will not require additional software or features.

-Click the check mark in the lower right-hand corner to finish and create the cluster.
+Click the check mark in the lower right-hand corner to finish without a custom script action and create the cluster.

 The provisioning process completes in 10-20 minutes.
 The HDInsight cluster and the cluster status will be visible in the list of available clusters.

-2. Enable Remote Desktop

-Some administrators may want to manage the cluster from the head node.
-HDInsight supports RDP to the head node, which is enabled through the portal, through PowerShell or the command line.
-The following steps will enable RDP through the management portal.

-Navigate to the Microsoft Azure management interface [https://manage.windowsazure.com] (NOTE: RDP can only be configured through the management interface at this time)

-Select HDInsight from the left menu and click on the cluster you just created.
-The quick start screen will be presented.
-Here you can select the Dashboard from the top menu to view general information on the cluster.

-Select configuration from the top menu.

-Select Enable Remote from the bottom of the page.

-RDP will require a new username unique to the cluster.

-Enter a new username and password.
-The username must differ from the admin user chosen at cluster creation.

-Select an expiration date for RDP.
-NOTE: The expiration date must be in the future and no more than a week from the present.
-The expiration time of day is assumed by default to be midnight of the specified date.

-Click Ok to configure RDP, this will take 2-3 minutes to complete.

 3. Connecting to the HDInsight cluster

-Once configuration is complete you can initiate the RDP connection using the Connection button located at the bottom of the screen.
-A open/save dialog will appear at the bottom of the page.
+Once configuration is complete you can initiate the RDP.
+First click on the HDInsight instance you just created then choose “configuration” from the top menu.
+A “connect” button will appear on the bottom.
+Click on “connect”.
+An open/save dialog will appear at the bottom of the page.
 Select Open.

 A new dialog will open, Click Connect.

-Enter your credentials, use the credentials specified as part of the Remote Desktop configuration in the previous step (5) when connecting to the instance.
+Enter the credentials, you specified as part of the Remote Desktop configuration in the previous step when connecting to the instance.

 Choose yes to accept the certificate.

-You will then be presented with the a remote desktop connection for the head node of the cluster.
+You will then be presented with the remote desktop connection for the head node of the cluster.

-3.1 Using the Hadoop Filing System
+3.1 Using the Hadoop File System

 Once logged in open the Hadoop Command Line.
 The link to this can be found on the desktop of the head node.